SirWaffle/local-ai-code-completion/README.md

 # local-ai-code-completion
 Local code completion example, using ONNX models, Codegen model ( or whatever other model ), with a c# webserver, VSCode and Visual Studio extensions, to get similar copilot code completion behavior, at the symbol, line, or full method level, running on your own machine!

+This repo is setup to use either blingfire, or a questionably made Rust interop to the huggingface tokenizers library for managing tokenizing and converting back to text.
+The rust interop was put together by me ( i dont know rust ), and i basically just mashed buttons until it worked.
+No garuntees on safety or no memory leaks or anything,. that will improve in the future...

 ## more info at githubs/etc
 - codegen model: https://github.com/salesforce/CodeGen